Two Chinese vessels shadowed Philippine, US ships - Philippine military | Law-Order

 Two Chinese vessels shadowed Philippine, US ships - Philippine military

+The Philippine military said on Wednesday that their second joint patrol this week involved four vessels from the Philippine navy and four ships from the U.S. Indo-Pacific command that included an aircraft carrier, a cruiser and two destroyers.
+China lays claim to almost the entire South China Sea, a conduit for more than $3 trillion of annual commerce carried by ship, including waters claimed by the Philippines, Vietnam, Indonesia, Malaysia and Brunei.

-Two Chinese navy vessels shadowed Philippines and U.S. ships conducting joint patrols in the South China Sea, the Philippine military said on Thursday, amid a recent flare-up of tensions in the region over disputed territories.
+Two Chinese navy vessels shadowed Philippines and U.S. ships conducting joint patrols in the South China Sea, the Philippine military said on Thursday, as tensions flare in the region over disputed territorial claims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)